The Value of Nothing: Multimodal Extraction of Human Values Expressed by TikTok Influencers: Introduction

-In this work we suggest that social media influencers targeting youth can be characterized not only by genre, topic, and style, but also by the values they pursue and promote.
-For example, influencers hosting competitions between followers promote values of achievement, those presenting a unique craft project promote creativity, and others who pull pranks on strangers promote disregard for social norms.
-A specific example, presented in Table \ref{tab:tennis_script}, depicts a gaming influencer failing to return tennis balls served by a professional tennis player.
-The values manifested in the video are \texttt{Achievement} (trying to properly return fast serves) and conflicted \texttt{Face} (the influencer show himself failing again and again to no avail).
+In this work, we suggest that social media influencers targeting youth, can be characterized not only by genre, topic, and style, but also by the values they endorse and the values they confront and disregard.
+To list a number of examples, an influencer hosting a competition between followers endorses values of achievement; an influencer presenting a unique craft project endorses values of creativity; influencers who pull pranks on strangers confront the values of respect for social norms.
+A number of values can be endorsed/confronted in the same piece of content.
+For example, in one video (script available in Table \ref{tab:tennis_script}), a gaming influencer fails to return tennis balls served by a professional tennis player.
+The value of \texttt{Achievement} (trying to properly return fast serves) is endored in the video.
+At the same time, the value of \texttt{Face} is confronted, as the influencer is humiliated (shows himself failing again and again to no avail).

 How can we identify the values transmitted to youth through social media?
-This question has only recently began to be addressed.
-Some studies identified values prevalent in written social media using methods ranging from LIWC word matching to masked language models (e.g., BERT) \cite{Kumar2018_MLAlgorithms,silva2020}.
-However, recent trends lean heavily toward visual based social media, such as TikTok \cite{Smahel2020, rejeb2024mapping}.
-The shift toward visual mediums introduces further challenge, since it requires analyzing a clip, combining text, audio, and video.
-Further, the clips are typically very short, providing content through little stimuli.
+Some recent studies identified values prevalent in written social media using a variety of methods e.g. \cite{Kumar2018_MLAlgorithms,silva2020} ranging from linguistic inquiry and word count (LIWC), word matching to masked language models, such as BERT.
+However, current trends in social media lean heavily toward visual based media, such as TikTok \cite{Smahel2020, rejeb2024mapping}.
+The shift toward visual mediums introduces a further challenge, since it requires analyzing a clip in a multimodal way, combining text, audio, and video.
+In addition, the clips are typically very short, providing rich content through limited stimuli.
 To the best of our knowledge, this is the first attempt to extract values from TikTok specifically, and visual social media in general.

-In this work we experiment with an array of algorithms to extract values from TikTok videos targeting adolescents.
-To that end, we have curated a unique annotated corpus of 890 TikToks, posted by influencers targeting children and adolescents, covering a variety of genres prevalent in TikTok (see Section \ref{sec:data} for details).
-The corpus is useful for the investigation of values prevalent in this platform, and will be open for analysis.